Trucordia Acquires the assets of JJL&W Insurance Consulting, Expanding Employee Benefits Footprint in Louisiana

 News provided byTrucordia

-LINDON, Utah, April 14, 2026 /PRNewswire/ -- Trucordia, a top 20 U.S. insurance brokerage, today announced its acquisition of the Paradiso Financial and Insurance Services business located in Stafford Springs, Connecticut.
-Paradiso Insurance has developed a strong following by helping families, individuals, and business owners safeguard what they have built.
+LINDON, Utah, April 14, 2026 /PRNewswire/ -- Trucordia, a top 20 U.S. insurance brokerage, today announced its acquisition of the assets of JJL&W Insurance Consulting, an employee benefits brokerage based in Baton Rouge, Louisiana.
+Founded in 2020 by partners Jeff Joffrion, Troy Jones, Mitch Lansing, and Jeff Wampold, JJL&W has built a strong reputation by pairing a people-first, consultative approach with deep carrier-side experience.

-"We're thrilled to have Paradiso join us," said Felix Morgan, CEO of Trucordia.
-"They understand what matters to clients and back it up with solid carrier partnerships, a focus on technology, and excellent client service.
-What they're doing locally is exactly how we see the direction of the industry going forward."
+"We're excited to welcome the JJL&W team to Trucordia," said Felix Morgan, CEO of Trucordia.
+"This group has more than a century of combined experience and a clear focus on relationships over automation.
+They sit down with employers, broker partners, and employees to walk through decisions and stay close throughout the year, which is exactly how we believe benefits should be delivered."

-Across Connecticut and the New England region, Paradiso provides clients with a wide range of insurance solutions, from auto and home insurance to life coverage options, business policies, and specialty lines.
-The team takes a straightforward approach: Explain what people need, keep things simple, and be easy to work with.
-Their 12-point "Paradiso Promise" sums it up: Clients come first, and the team's job is to strip away the confusion that can come with making important decisions about insurance solutions.
+The JJL&W team focuses on employee benefits for employers of all sizes, as well as individuals, with medical, dental, vision, life, disability and voluntary benefits, along with support for funding strategies, compliance, and administration.
+In addition to serving its own clients, the firm works behind the scenes with other local insurance businesses, providing consulting and service support while managing books of business on their behalf.

 About Trucordia